Python-Markdown/markdown/docs/reference.md

 The same options are available when initializing the `markdown.Markdown` class as on the [`markdown.markdown`](#markdown) function, except that the class does **not** accept a source text string on initialization.
-Rather, the source text string must be passed to one of two instance methods:
+Rather, the source text string must be passed to one of two instance methods.

+!!! warning

+Instances of the `markdown.Markdown` class are only thread safe within the thread they were created in.
+A single instance should not be accessed from multiple threads.

 #### Markdown.convert(source) {: #convert }